|bittern, VIC, Australia|

 (projects i'm following)

-Posted by andy macey almost 7 years ago
+Posted by andy macey over 7 years ago

 Day 1 of the PDC saw us working in hot conditions.